A Neural Network Approach for Stochastic Optimal Control: Introduction

-The rest of the paper is organised as follows: In \cref{s:prelim} we introduce the parts of SOC theory used to obtain our proposed forward SDE.
+The rest of the paper is organized as follows: In \cref{s:prelim}, we introduce the parts of SOC theory used to obtain our proposed forward SDE.
 In \cref{s:NN-approach}, we provide the NN approach to learn the value function using the FBSDE reformulation from \cref{s:prelim}.
 Using an intuitive 2D example, we show the importance of sampling.
-To illustrate the potential of our method, we consider the 100-dimensional benchmark problem also used in~\cite{Han_BSDE,raissi2018forward}, propose a modification that leads to a more challenging sampling problem, and investigate the scaling of our approach with respect to problem dimension.
-Finally we conclude the paper and discuss future directions.
+For this low-dimensional problem, we use a finite element approach to compare and validate our method.
+To illustrate the potential of our method, we consider the 100-dimensional benchmark problem also used in~\cite{Han_BSDE,raissi2018forward}, and propose modifications that lead to more challenging sampling problems.
+We also test our method on a 12-dimensional problem with complex nonlinear dynamics.
+Finally, we conclude the paper and discuss future directions.